 As documented in the Access to Care report, there is a large gap between the health care that pets need and the care they are receiving.
 This creates a compelling and immediate need for veterinarians to provide effective health-care options for pets and find solutions to overcome barriers preventing the delivery of those options.
 The Initiative for Accessible Veterinary Healthcare (IAVH) has identified that one way to improve access to veterinary care and control related costs is to reduce the resources spent on unnecessary or ineffective tests and treatments.
 Spectrum of care, or incremental care, is defined as patient-centered, evidence-based care that provides good outcomes for pets belonging to owners with limited resources [Brown CR et al. Spectrum of care: more than treatment options.
 JAVMA 2021 (Oct 1);259:712-717 ].
 This involves providing multiple options for a variety of medical conditions that may not be the “gold standard”, but still represent acceptable care that is responsive to client expectations and financial limitations.

-The spectrum of care approach requires a goals-of-care discussion with the pet owner to understand what will be considered a successful outcome and what options are most likely to achieve that outcome.
+The spectrum of care (SoC) approach requires a goals-of-care discussion with the pet owner to understand what will be considered a successful outcome and what options are most likely to achieve that outcome.
 Veterinarians should have the knowledge and skills to offer a wide spectrum of care options for a given condition and communicate the relative effectiveness and costs of each option to the client.
-Spectrum of care is the first step to improving pet welfare for clients having difficulties accessing care that can prevent pet relinquishment or euthanasia and preserve the human-animal bond.
-Outpatient treatment options for parvo pups that provide high survival rates is an example of a spectrum of care, evidence-based alternative to expensive, intensive care in a hospital setting.
+SoC is the first step to improving pet welfare for clients having difficulties accessing care that can prevent pet relinquishment to shelters or euthanasia and preserve the human-animal bond.
+Outpatient treatment options for parvo pups that provide high survival rates is an example of a SoC evidence-based alternative to expensive, intensive care in a hospital setting.

 Although veterinarians may choose different parameters when dealing with a client with significant financial limitations, the following are suggested by the Program for Pet Health Equity for objective patient evaluation for incremental care options: